Bylaws of the Division of Rehabilitation Psychology

 Section 2: Dues and Assessments

-A. The Executive Board shall determine the amount of dues and assessments to be paid by the membership.
+A. The Executive Committee shall determine the amount of dues and assessments to be paid by the membership.

 B. In collecting dues and assessments, the Division may utilize the offices and facilities of the American Psychological Association.